shipwright-io/website/content/en/docs/api/buildstrategies.md

 You can install the `BuildStrategy` in your namespace or install the `ClusterBuildStrategy` at cluster scope so that it can be shared across namespaces.

-To install the cluster scope strategy, use (below is a heroku example, you can also use paketo sample):
+To install the cluster scope strategy, for example, use:

 ```sh
 kubectl apply -f samples/buildstrategy/buildpacks-v3/buildstrategy_buildpacks-v3-heroku_cr.yaml
 ```
+(Although the preceding example uses Heroku, you can also use Paketo.)

 To install the namespaced scope strategy, use: